User acquisition in iOS14 with SKAN, Singular’s open source framework for SKAdNetwork

 Eran Friedman: Yeah, that’s a great question.
 And I think that’s kind of the last topic that SKAN also tried to provide solutions for it.

 So definitely you need compatibility between the different methods, like you have today.
-Today you can run like based on IDFA and fingerprinting or any other topic like universal links.

 You need like still a single place to see all of your results and still work with the ad networks and that’s the same language.
 So SKAN proposes the same mechanism.
 So basically standardizing the integrations with the ad networks and relying on the existing integrations so you would have that SKAN-based data desk and it will base data side by side with everything else.
 So essentially for the end results, we’ll basically have an additional report, a new data set basically that you can get, again just in addition to everything else.